sfmunoz/ruby-playground/README.md

 - [Ruby environment managers](#ruby-environment-managers)
 - [irb: interactive Ruby](#irb-interactive-ruby)

-## Initial reference
+## References

-[Ruby Programming by Derek Banas](https://www.youtube.com/watch?v=Dji9ALCgfpM): even though it's a 2015 video it's fast, cuts to the chase and it's clutter-free.
+- [Ruby Programming by Derek Banas](https://www.youtube.com/watch?v=Dji9ALCgfpM): even though it's a 2015 video it's fast, cuts to the chase and it's clutter-free.

-> [Ruby Programming Tutorial by Derek Banas](https://www.newthinktank.com/2015/02/ruby-programming-tutorial/): the code used in the video
+  - [Ruby Programming Tutorial by Derek Banas](https://www.newthinktank.com/2015/02/ruby-programming-tutorial/): the code used in the video
+- [Ruby From Other Languages](https://www.ruby-lang.org/en/documentation/ruby-from-other-languages/): points out the major resemblances and differences with other languages (Perl, Python, Java, ...)

 ## GEM_HOME and PATH setup